Fort Worth Opera Announces A Night of Black Excellence: Past, Present, & Future Benefit Concert

 Pre-show virtual reception, artist meet and great, and toast at 1:15 pm CST

-Starring Angel Blue, Patrice P. Eaton, Nicole Heaston, Cameo Humes, Keron Jackson, Latonia Moore, NaGuanda Nobles, Kenneth Overton, Chivonne Perkins, Adam Richardson, Audra Scott, Karen Slack, Takesha Meshé Kizart-Thomas, Darius Thomas, Kevin Thompson, and Jorell Williams.
+Starring Angel Blue, Patrice P. Eaton, Nicole Heaston, Cameo Humes, Keron Jackson, Latonia Moore, NaGuanda Nobles, Kenneth Overton, Chivonne Perkins, Adam Richardson, Audra Scott, Karen Slack, Takesha Meshé Kizart-Thomas, Darius Thomas, Russell Thomas, Kevin Thompson, and Jorell Williams.

 Featuring spoken word poet and author Leslie N. Polk, Baldwin Brown, Koro African Drum and Dance Ensemble, Amphibian Stage: Tad-Poles Stilt Dancing Program, The Mondo Drummers, and Amp’d Quartet, presented by DIVISI.

 Sheran Goodspeed Keyton (FWO Manager of Education and Community Engagements)

 - Virtual Producer and Director

 Tyrinika Marie (FWO Development and Production Administrative Coordinator)